gopherjs/gopherjs/README.md

 GopherJS - A compiler from Go to JavaScript
 ---------------------------------------------

+### Building GopherJS currently fails because of a change in the go.tools repository that is affecting a lot of Go projects.
+There is a discussion about it at https://groups.google.com/forum/#!topic/golang-dev/feZN4c1eyfA.
+I can not work around this issue. :-( Thank you for your interest in GopherJS.
+Please come back soon.

 [![Build Status](https://travis-ci.org/gopherjs/gopherjs.png?branch=master)](https://travis-ci.org/gopherjs/gopherjs)

 GopherJS compiles Go code ([golang.org](http://golang.org/)) to pure JavaScript code.
 Its main purpose is to give you the opportunity to write front-end code in Go which will still run in all browsers.
 Give GopherJS a try on the [GopherJS Playground](http://gopherjs.github.io/playground/).